Kyle A. Emmitte, PhD

 Teaching Areas & Interests:

-During more than eighteen years in academic and industrial drug discovery research, I have directly mentored more than twenty different scientists of all education levels.
-At the UNT Health Science Center, my didactic teaching is mainly in the Doctor of Pharmacy program, specifically covering medicinal chemistry and pharmacology portions in three Integrated Pharmacotherapy (IPT) courses: Neurology and Psychiatry (PHAR 7353), Hematology, Oncology, and Transplant (PHAR 7361), and Musculoskeletal, Connective Tissues, and Rheumatologic Diseases (PHAR 7262).
-I also teach several sessions on cancer and drug discovery within the Introduction to Pharmacogenetics, Pharmacogenomics, and Personalized Medicine course (PHAR 7322) as well as multiple sessions on physiochemical properties in Pharmaceutics I (PHAR 7313).
-I am also Co-Course directing and teaching several sessions in a new online elective course entitled Overview of Modern Drug Discovery and Development that is scheduled to launch in Spring 2021.
-Finally, I teach sessions on medicinal chemistry and drug discovery in our graduate level course, Principles of Drug Discovery and Development (PSPT 6400).
+Across 20 years of academic and industrial drug discovery research, I have directly mentored more than 30 different scientists of all education levels in research, and I continue to mentor graduate and professional students in research at the University of North Texas Health Science Center (HSC) at present.
+I am also an instructor in several didactic courses in the Doctor of Pharmacy program at the HSC, covering medicinal chemistry and pharmacology topics in four different Integrated Pharmacotherapy (IPT) courses in the P2 and P3 years.
+Additionally, I serve as Co-Course Director of the IPT: Hematology, Oncology, and Transplant course (PHAR 7361) during the P3 year.
+In the P1 year, I teach several sessions on cancer and drug discovery within the Introduction to Pharmacogenetics, Pharmacogenomics, and Personalized Medicine course (PHAR 7222) as well as multiple sessions on physicochemical properties in Pharmaceutics I (PHAR 7313).
+I also serve as an instructor in several courses within our MS in Drug Discovery and Development program.
+Also in the MS program, I serve as Co-Course Director of the foundational course Overview of Modern Drug Discovery and Development (PHAR 7320) and as Course Director of the elective Principles and Practice of Medicinal Chemistry (PHAR 5317).
+Finally, I teach sessions on medicinal chemistry and drug discovery in the graduate level course, Principles of Drug Discovery and Development (PSPT 6400), which is part of the PhD in Biomedical Sciences program.

 Professional Activities & Awards: